ralexander-phi/host-reachability-check/README.md

 * `refreshSeconds` retry checks after a period of time

 Settings can be applied at the top level (to apply to all sites) or as an override for a per-site configuration.

+## Console and Network Logs

+Your web browser likely supports [developer tools](https://www.computerhope.com/issues/ch002153.htm).

+Open the network tab to watch network requests and to see detailed information about their status.

+Open the console log to see logs from the application, as well as other error information provided by the web browser.